fsantanna/dceu/doc/manual.md

 A `task` is a coroutine prototype that, when instantiated, awakes automatically from [event broadcasts](#TODO) without an explicit `resume`.
-When awaking, tasks have access to the special variable `evt` set from broadcasts.
+When awaking, tasks have access to the special variable `evt` with the occurring event.

 A task can refer to itself with the identifier `task`.